 ID and OD grinding are frequently discussed as though they were two different types of grinding services.
 However, both have different concepts and applications.
 You will learn everything you need to know about the ID and OD grinding services in this article.

-Grinding is a process of removing metals using abrasives bonded together, forming a rotating wheel.
-When abrasive particles that are moving come into contact with the workpiece, it acts as small cutting tools, cutting a small chip off the workpiece with each particle.
+Grinding is a process of removing metals using bonded abrasives, forming a rotating wheel.
+When moving abrasive particles come into contact with the workpiece, it acts as small cutting tools, cutting a small chip off the workpiece with each particle.
 Abrasive grinding wheels are expected to remove material through rubbing, yet, the procedure is just a

 cutting action like lathe turning, milling, and drilling.
 All these machining processes could be performed at precision machine shops.

 ID grinding is also called inner diameter grinding, inside diameter grinding, bore grinding, or internal grinding.
 It is the technique of precisely removing material from the inner diameter of any conical or cylindrical workpiece.

 An ID grinder is also known as an “internal grinding machine.”
 It can grind cutting tools, gear parts, bearings, hydraulic components, and non-round discs.

 ID Grinder is used in the following applications: